SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-best-practices-for-frontmatter-in-markdown/rule.md

 :::

 ::: bad
-Figure: Bad Example {Using inline HTML can cause unexpected rendering or parsing issues.}
+Figure: Bad Example of using inline HTML can cause unexpected rendering or parsing issues.
 :::

 Stick to plain markdown: